 The Laser :

 The laser was invented in the fifties, and refined to a usable device in the sixties.
 By the mid 2000s, it had morphed into a device capable of performing fantastic operations, including the ability to move physical molecules of matter.
 Yes – light can move matter!
-So called “tractor” beams now exist, and are used every day in bio-labs to move very small things (such as bacteria) in a way that avoids contamination.
-So, our biological progress has been enhanced by these things, and efficiency continues to improve.
+So called “laser tweezers” now exist, and are used every day in bio-labs to move very small things (such as bacteria) in a way that avoids contamination.
+So, our progress in the petri dish has been enhanced by these things, and efficiency continues to improve.

-For nuclear energy, the bomb was a serious downside.
-The bomb wasn’t invented for its upside.
-It was created for its downside.
+For nuclear energy, the bomb was the downside, as it wasn’t invented for its humanity saving graces.
+It was created for its catastrophic downside.
 The upside was a byproduct.
 What could be the downside of a twisted light, hollow core laser delivery system?
 The answer is simple – it’s a weapon.
-Consider that a few parts in a billion of beryllium is fatal when inhaled.
-Now consider that a twisted light, hollow core laser (not even a big one – but one that can be easily carried) – can deliver thousands of molecules per second to anyplace it can reach: many miles, or even many hundreds of miles, from surface level hand-carried devices, tower mounted devices, and satellite borne devices.
-Many substances could be used, theoretically: mustard gas (phosgene), chlorine, lead, etc.
+Consider that a twisted light, hollow core laser (not even a big one – but one that can be easily carried) – can deliver thousands of molecules per second to anyplace it can reach: many miles, or even many hundreds of miles, from surface level hand-carried devices, tower mounted devices, and satellite borne devices.
+Many substances could be used by a gas transporting laser: mustard gas (phosgene), chlorine, lead, ionized plasma, nerve agents, etc.

 Regarding the picture in figure 1, I cropped the photo, moving the cutout in order to center the plume, and brushing the faint white lines that always follow the edges of a crop.
 In the picture, a flash seemingly emerges from the tray at the bottom of the board.
 Improbably, there appears to be a swirling “smoke” plume arising from the point of impact!
-The room was dimly lit by only a single window, near twilight.
+The room was almost dark, with only a single window, and it was near twilight.
 The photos were shot with an SD14 in an infrared setup.

 To be continued …